RaynellJamal/RaynellJamal/README.md

 When I'm not coding and designing emails, you can find me flipping through stacks of vinyl records at local record shops, searching for hidden gems and lost classics.
 Just like a well-curated vinyl collection, email campaigns should be a carefully curated experience for the audience, blending creativity and precision to strike a chord.

-I'm excited to merge my passion for music with my email development skills to create engaging and harmonious email campaigns that resonate with audiences.
-Let's work together to turn your email marketing efforts into a symphony of success.
+I'm thrilled to combine my enthusiasm for creativity with my email development expertise to craft compelling and seamless email campaigns that connect with your audience.
+Let's collaborate to transform your email marketing initiatives into a harmonious journey toward success.